 6.)
 It’s a safe emergency fund.

-While you want to keep some money in a savings account to protect you from minor emergencies, you can use the equity in your home to protect you from major events.
-If you can get more than a 4% return on your investment, you’ll make money by keeping a home equity line of credit as an emergency fund and pursuing returns with your savings.
+Use the equity in your home to protect you from major events.
+If you can get more than a 4% return on your investment, you can make money by keeping a home equity line of credit as an emergency fund and pursuing returns with your savings.

 7.)
 It can serve as a source of retirement income.